 - Add open-ended questions where race or ethnicity can be specified by respondents.

-Following these practices will help increase your survey completion rate, allow respondents to feel safe about providing information, and the gathering of more accurate data.
+Following these practices will help increase your survey completion rate, allow respondents to feel safe about providing information, and enable the gathering of more accurate data.

 Race and ethnicity survey question example